dchester/epilogue/README.md

 ### Pagination

-List routes support pagination via `offset` and `count` query parameters.
+List routes support pagination via `offset` or `page` and `count` query parameters.
 Find metadata about pagination and number of results in the `Content-Range` response header.

 ```bash
 # get the third page of results